 |Cymbals||16" Crash-Ride, 14" Hybrid Hats||16" Crash-Ride, 14" Hybrid Hats||16" Crash-Ride, 14" Hybrid Hats||16" Crash-Ride, 14" Hybrid Hats|

 What comes in the box?

 The Pearl Roadshow comes in one big box.
-Similar to the other kits on the list, assembly is required.
-The drum heads are shipped separate from the shells to reduce shipping size.
+Similar to the other kits on the list, an assembly is required.
+The drum heads are shipped separately from the shells to reduce shipping size.
 The small tom will come pre-assembled, so you can use that as a guide when installing the other drum heads.
 Included with the beginner drum set is a stick bag, sticks, stands, a drum throne, a 16″ crash, and 14″ hi-hats.
-All the hardware is of extreme high quality and the drums sound fantastic.
+All the hardware is of extremely high quality and the drums sound fantastic.